 There are a number of ways that your pipes can become clogged, from foreign objects that can become stuck to a build-up of grease and plants or tree roots that start to grow into the pipes.
-Clogged pipes or drains can be an annoying and stressful problem that interferes with your daily life.
+Clogged drains can be an annoying and stressful problem that interferes with your daily life.

-If the clog is left without any form of treatment, it will become worse over time and may result in a flood in your home, costing you a lot of money in plumbing fees.
+If the clog is left without any form of treatment, it will become worse over time and may result in a flood in your home, costing you a lot of money in drain cleaning fees.
 Avoid this worst case scenario and save yourself some money by trying some of these simple and easy tricks to unclog and unblock your pipes at home, before it starts to overflow.

 One of the best-kept secrets in managing clogged pipes at home is the use of simple household items.
 While it is always helpful to have a plunger to hand in the case of a blocked drain or clogged pipe, there are other things that you can use to tackle a minor clog.
 Try using some of these simple household remedies before picking up your plunger.